Vitreous Hemorrhage: Causes and Treatment

-Vitreous hemorrhage is a medical condition that affects the eye.
+Vitreous haemorrhage is a medical condition that affects the eye.
 It causes bleeding into the vitreous humour—the clear gel that fills the space between the lens and the retina.
 Understanding the causes, symptoms, diagnosis, and treatments of vitreous hemorrhage is essential for maintaining eye health and preventing complications.
 In this article, we will explore these aspects in detail.

 What is Vitreous Hemorrhage?